bjerga/training-visualizer/README.md

 **Note:** If you already have an installation of the Python Imaging Library (PIL) package, you will get a failure when trying to install the Pillow package listed in the requirements file.
 Remove Pillow from the requirements file and rerun the command above.

 ### Configuration and Setup
 The visualizer folder of the project contains a configuration file that can be used to configure some settings for the application, most of which are not of importance for a typical user.
-However, if you are using a different command than `python3` to run Python programs, it is crucial that you change the `PYTHON` variable to the actual command you are using.
+However, if you are using a different command than `python3` to run the desired Python executable, it is crucial that you change the `PYTHON` variable to the actual command you are using.

 After the application has been properly configured, we can start performing the necessary setup.
 To make this process easier for the user, we have created bash scripts for Linux and MacOS, and batch scripts for Windows, containing the necessary commands.